Abebe-Biru/calculator-web-app/README.md

 To set up and run this calculator web app locally, follow these steps:

-1. Clone this repository to your local machine by using:
+1.Clone this repository to your local machine by using:

 ```bash
 git clone https://github.com/Abebe-Biru/calculator-web-app.git
 ```

-2. Ensure you have PHP installed on your machine.
+2.Ensure you have PHP installed on your machine.
 If you dont, you can download and install [https://www.php.net/downloads.php](https://www.php.net/downloads.php).

-3. Navigate to the project directory by using:
+3.Navigate to the project directory by using:

 ```bash
 cd calculator-web-app
 ```

-4. Start a PHP server by using:
+4.Start a PHP server by using:

 ```
 php -S localhost:8000